JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/contributing/develop/_index.md

 ## Performance tests

 The [livechat-perf-test](https://github.com/JohnXLivingston/livechat-perf-test) repository contains some tools to make performance tests.
-It can be used to evaluate code improvments, or find bottlenecks.
+It can be used to evaluate code improvements, or find bottlenecks.